Guide to Zellige tiles in Marrakech: where to see, make and buy them

-If you want to buy zellige tiles for your own home, read on to the next section.
+If you fell in love with the ones you saw in your Marrakech accommodation and want to buy zellige tiles for your own home, read on to the next section.
 If you want to know where to admire the most beautiful Moroccan tiles in the Red City, this section is for you.

 Though you probably have a lot to admire already in your Marrakech private villa, take a stroll into the medina to see the Koutoubia Mosque, the largest Mosque in Marrakech.
 It’s impossible to miss — you can see it from the riads in Marrakech or from almost any street in the medina.

 If you’re Muslim, you’re allowed to enter the mosque and see the stunning 12th-Century earthenware tiles inside.
 However, non-Muslims are not allowed to enter the mosque.
 You can still see the Moroccan tile display on the minaret of the mosque from the outside.